PSP Service Packages - Q&As

 What information in ChildStory triggers the creation of the case plan goal package in the child’s active placement?

 The case plan goal package is triggered by the approved case plan goal in the child or young person’s OOHC Case on ChildStory.

 The only way to change which case plan goal package is paid for a child or young person is to update the OOHC Case Plan Goal (within the OOHC Case) and for it to be approved by DCJ.
 Service providers can request a change to a child or young person’s OOHC case plan goal through the ChildStory Partner Community (only where an initial case plan has been completed by DCJ).

 Where the case plan goal is missing or incomplete the default case plan goal package is restoration.

 Refer to the Changing a Case Plan Goal QRG for more information.

 Who has delegation to approve a proposal to change a child or young person’s case plan goal?

-The final decision to approve the case plan goal rests with FACS as:
+The final decision to approve the case plan goal rests with DCJ as:

 - the agency with statutory responsibility for assessing children’s safety and risk and exercising parental responsibility for children in OOHC